MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 Measurement operations support neither the `Adjoint` nor the `Controlled` functor.

-The <xref:microsoft.quantum.primitive.measusre> operation performs a joint measurement of one or more qubits in the specified product of Pauli operators.
+The <xref:microsoft.quantum.primitive.measure> operation performs a joint measurement of one or more qubits in the specified product of Pauli operators.
 If the Pauli array and qubit array are different lengths, then the operation fails.
 `Measure` has signature `((Pauli[], Qubit[]) => Result)`.